Information for Diverticulitis

 Explained: Many people have small pouches in their colons that bulge outward through weak spots, like an inner tube that pokes through weak places in a tire.
 Each pouch is called a diverticulum.
 Pouches (plural) are called diverticula.
 The condition of having diverticula is called diverticulosis.
 About 10 percent of Americans over the age of 40 have diverticulosis.
 The condition becomes more common as people age.
 About half of all people over the age of 60 have diverticulosis.

 When the pouches become infected or inflamed, the condition is called diverticulitis.
 This happens in 10 to 25 percent of people with diverticulosis.
 Diverticulosis and diverticulitis are also called diverticular disease.

 A recent study found that a combination of anti-inflammatory medicine and probiotic worked better in recovery from diverticulitis than either treatment alone (International Journal of Colorectal Disease, online March 28, 2007).

 Diverticulitis is often related with a wide range of other diseases pertaining to one’s personal health and fitness.
 Did you know about the association between diverticulitis and erectile dysfunction?
 Enhancement pills and supplements will prove useful if you have both diverticulitis and erectile dysfunction because of the ingredients used by such products.
-While it is true that pills have health benefits the FDA released a list of dangerous sex pills.
+While it is true that male enhancement pills have health benefits the FDA released a list of dangerous sex pills.
 Male Ultracore is a product on the market that is clinically tested and made from natural ingredients that has vi-pex and STEM technology.
 Click here if you are wondering is male ultracore safe or simply try reading male ultracore reviews?
 This will help you decide if you want to push through with you male ultracore order.